 CONGRATULATIONS!

-You have successfully installed Zabbix 6 on CentOS 8 and now you can monitor anything!
+You have successfully installed Zabbix 7 on CentOS / RHEL and now you can monitor anything!

 No need to change anything else as other steps are optional.